 The Trump administration's crackdown on immigrant truckers shifts into higher gear

-Rivera was brought to the U.S. illegally from Mexico when he was two years old.
-He's enrolled in the Deferred Action for Childhood Arrivals program, better known as DACA, that granted him permission to legally work in the U.S., among other benefits, and allowed him to get a commercial driver's license in 2014 and start his own trucking company.
+Rivera was brought to the U.S. illegally from Mexico when he was 2 years old.
+He's enrolled in the Deferred Action for Childhood Arrivals program, better known as DACA, which granted him permission to legally work in the U.S., among other benefits, and allowed him to get a commercial driver's license in 2014 and start his own trucking company.

 "At this point, I'm just pretty much bracing for the worst," he said.